-Mr. Ammerman is a retired partner with KPMG.
+Mr. Ammerman is a retired partner with KPMG LLP.
 Mr. Ammerman was with KPMG for almost 30 years, and during that time, he served as the national practice partner, the managing partner of the Orange County office, and a member of KPMG's nominating committee for its board of directors.
 He holds a master's degree in business taxation from the University of Southern California, as well as a bachelor of arts degree with an accounting emphasis from California State University at Fullerton.
 Mr. Ammerman is past president and director emeritus of the Pacific Club and served in the Reagan administration as Special Assistant to the Secretary of Interior.
-He currently serves on the board of directors of Fidelity National Financial, Remy International Inc., Quiksilver, William Lyon Homes, and El Pollo Loco.
+He currently serves on the board of directors of Fidelity National Financial, Remy International, William Lyon Homes, and El Pollo Loco.
+Mr. Ammerman's strong familiarity with the preparation and review of interim and annual financial statements is a valuable asset to the committee.

-As of December 31, 2013, Mr. Ammerman owned 3,000 common shares valued at \$197,580 and 8,131 deferred share units valued at \$544,952.
+As of December 31, 2014, Mr. Ammerman owned 8,000 common shares valued at \$255,440 and 22,864 deferred share units valued at \$716.805.